teknomo/IdealFlowNetwork/README.md

 # Ideal Flow Network Python Library

 This Python module is the core library for the computation of Ideal Flow Network (IFN).
+Ideal Flow is a steady state relative flow distribution in a strongly connected network where the flows are conserved.
 The IFN theory was proposed by [Kardi Teknomo](http://people.revoledu.com/kardi/) in 2015 and subsequently developed by his team.
 Check also: https://people.revoledu.com/kardi/research/trajectory/ifn/index.html

 Ideal Flow is a new concept to analyze transportation networks or communication network.
 For IFN application to traffic assignment check [IFN-Transport](https://github.com/teknomo/ifn-transport) for more details.